Stacey Abrams: Israeli–Palestinian conflict

 Abrams is a strong supporter of Israel and rejects "the demonization and delegitimization of Israel represented" by the Boycott, Divestment and Sanctions campaign, which she has called "anti-Semitic".
-But she voted against Georgia's anti-BDS legislation that punishes companies that choose to boycott Israel or Israeli-occupied territories.
+However, she voted against Georgia's anti-BDS legislation, which punishes companies that choose to boycott Israel or Israeli-occupied territories.
 Abrams wrote, "Boycotts have been a critical part of social justice in American history, particularly for African-Americans.
 As the Anti-Defamation League notes, the origin of BDS is based in the anti-apartheid movement."

 Writing career

-Outside of politics, Abrams has found success as a fiction writer.
+Outside of politics, Abrams has had a successful career as a fiction writer.
 Until 2021, she published her works under the pen name Selena Montgomery.
-She claims to have sold more than 100,000 copies of her novels.
-She wrote her first novel during her third year at Yale Law School and published her most recent book in 2009.
+By her own account, Abrams has sold more than 100,000 copies of her novels.
+She wrote her first novel during her third year at Yale Law School.
 Her legal thriller While Justice Sleeps was published (under her own name) in May 2021.
-That novel is being produced as a television series by Working Title Films, a subsidiary of Universal Pictures.
+An adaptation of the novel into a television series began development by Working Title Films, a subsidiary of Universal Pictures in 2021.

+In 2025, she released a thriller called Coded Justice about artificial intelligence.
+It’s the third in her Avery Keene series.

-Two of her nonfiction works, Our Time is Now and Lead from the Outside, were New York Times Best Sellers.
+Abrams' writing career and her political career connect through the fundraising event that she inspired, Romancing the Runoff, where romance authors raised funds for voting rights in Georgia.
+Two of her nonfiction works, Our Time is Now and Lead from the Outside, were New York Times best sellers.

 Abrams has published articles on public policy, taxation, and nonprofit organizations.
 She is the author of Minority Leader: How to Lead from the Outside and Make Real Change (published by Henry Holt & Co. in April 2018), and Our Time Is Now: Power, Purpose, and the Fight for a Fair America (published by Henry Holt & Co. in June 2020).

+In April 2025, the U.S. Naval Academy library banned 381 books, including Abrams' Our Time Is Now: Power, Purpose, and the Fight for a Fair America, under U.S. President Donald Trump's executive order concerning diversity, equity, and inclusion (DEI).